 As part of the diagnosis of neoplastic disease, patients who have abnormal growths or lumps anywhere on the body may undergo a diagnostic procedure called a biopsy.

-During a biopsy, a small sample of the neoplasm is taken from the body and placed under microscopic examination to analyze its cellular component.
-This is the most effective way to determine if a tumor is cancerous or not.
+A small sample of the neoplasm is taken from the body and placed under microscopic examination to analyze its cellular component during a biopsy.
+This is the most effective way to determine if a tumor is cancerous.

 Other tests may also be used to support the diagnosis.
 These may include: